brando90/isabelle-gym/Preview Work and Resources/CoqGymAPI.md

 Implementation Note
 ===

 [SerAPI](https://github.com/ejgallego/coq-serapi) is used to communicate with Coq.
 CoqGym uses `seraapi.py` to communicate with SerAPI.
+The SerAPI instance is refreshed every 30 theorems.

+Unlike [HOList](https://sites.google.com/view/holist/home), CoqGym backtracks using command "Undo" which makes the API similar to the [OpenAI/Gym](https://gym.openai.com/) environment.